Dignity Health Heart Arrhythmia Center - Chandler, AZ

 Diagnostic EP Study

 A diagnostic EP study is a test that is used to check the electrical activity of the heart.
 Catheters with sensors on the ends are placed in at least three areas of the heart.
 These sensors send electrical signals to the heart and the heart's electrical activity is recorded.

 Laser Lead Extraction

 Laser lead extraction is a procedure used to remove a pacemaker or defibrillator, which are used to regulate a person's heartbeat, from inside the heart.
 The technology uses a laser directed at the scar tissue at the end of the lead.
 Once the scar tissue is removed, the lead can be detached.

 Leadless pacemaker placement

 Leadless pacemaker placement is the placement of a pacemaker that does not require leads.
-Instead, the device, which is 90% smaller than a traditional transvenous pacemaker and completely self-contained, is implaned directly into the right ventrical of the heart via the femoral artery.
+Instead, the device, which is 90% smaller than a traditional transvenous pacemaker and completely self-contained, is implanted directly into the right ventricle of the heart via the femoral artery.

 Noninvasive programmed stimulation (NIPS)

 Noninvasive programmed stimulation (NIPS) is a study that is used to measure the heart's electrical activity in people who have an implanted cardioverter-defibrillator (ICD).
 This procedures is done right after the ICD is implanted to ensure it is working properly.

 Atrioventricular nodal reentry tachycardia (AVNRT)